jfrog/documentation/jfrog-applications/frogbot/scan-repositories.md

   ![](../.gitbook/assets/fix-pr.png)

+_**NOTE:**_: The pull request fix is presently unavailable for older NuGet projects that use the package.config file instead of the PackageReference syntax.

 #### Adding Security Alerts

 For GitHub repositories, issues that are found during Frogbot's periodic scans are also added to the [Security Alerts](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository) view in the UI.